uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 79. We call upon the federal government, in collaboration with Survivors, Aboriginal organizations, and the arts community, to develop a reconciliation framework for Canadian heritage and commemoration.
 This would include, but not be limited to:

-    1. Amending the Historic Sites and Monuments Act to include First Nations, Inuit, and Métis representation on the Historic Sites and Monuments Board of Canada and its Secretariat.
+    1. Amending the _Historic Sites and Monuments Act_ to include First Nations, Inuit, and Métis representation on the Historic Sites and Monuments Board of Canada and its Secretariat.

     2. Revising the policies, criteria, and practices of the National Program of Historical Commemoration to integrate Indigenous history, heritage values, and memory practices into Canada’s national heritage and history.

     3. Developing and implementing a national heritage plan and strategy for commemorating residential school sites, the history and legacy of residential schools, and the contributions of Aboriginal peoples to Canada’s history.

 80. We call upon the federal government, in collaboration with Aboriginal peoples, to establish, as a statutory holiday, a National Day for Truth and Reconciliation to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.

 81. We call upon the federal government, in collaboration with Survivors and their organizations, and other parties to the Settlement Agreement, to commission and install a publicly accessible, highly visible, Residential Schools National Monument in the city of Ottawa to honour Survivors and all the children who were lost to their families and communities.

 82. We call upon provincial and territorial governments, in collaboration with Survivors and their organizations, and other parties to the Settlement Agreement, to commission and install a publicly accessible, highly visible, Residential Schools Monument in each capital city to honour Survivors and all the children who were lost to their families and communities.
-83)	 We call upon the Canada Council for the Arts to establish, as a funding priority, a strategy for Indigenous and non-Indigenous artists to undertake collaborative projects and produce works that contribute to the reconciliation process.
+83. We call upon the Canada Council for the Arts to establish, as a funding priority, a strategy for Indigenous and non-Indigenous artists to undertake collaborative projects and produce works that contribute to the reconciliation process.

-Media and reconciliation
+### Media and reconciliation

 The media has a role to play in ensuring that public information both for and about Aboriginal peoples reflects their cultural diversity and provides fair and non-discriminatory reporting on Aboriginal issues.
 This is consistent with Article 16:2 of the _United Nations Declaration on the Rights of Indigenous Peoples_, which says, “States shall take effective measures to ensure that State-owned media duly reflect indigenous cultural diversity.”
-Canada’s Broadcasting Act (1991) sets out national broadcasting policy for all Canadian broadcasters with regard to Aboriginal peoples.
+Canada’s _Broadcasting Act_ (1991) sets out national broadcasting policy for all Canadian broadcasters with regard to Aboriginal peoples.
 The policy states the need to,

-through its programming and employment opportunities arising out of its operations, serve the needs and interests, and reflect the circumstances and aspirations of Canadian men, women, and children, including equal rights, the linguistic duality and multicultural and multiracial nature of Canadian society, and the special place of aboriginal peoples within that society.
+> through its programming and employment opportunities arising out of its operations, serve the needs and interests, and reflect the circumstances and aspirations of Canadian men, women, and children, including equal rights, the linguistic duality and multicultural and multiracial nature of Canadian society, and the special place of aboriginal peoples within that society.[S. 3.1.d.iii]
-[S.
-3.1.d.iii]

 The Act then states a more controversial obligation, that “programming that reflects the aboriginal cultures of Canada should be provided within the Canadian broadcasting system as resources become available for the purpose” (S.3.1.o).[^241]

-A submission to the federal Task Force on Aboriginal Languages and Cultures in 2004 pointed out deficiencies in the Broadcasting Act related to these service provisions for Aboriginal peoples.
+A submission to the federal Task Force on Aboriginal Languages and Cultures in 2004 pointed out deficiencies in the _Broadcasting Act_ related to these service provisions for Aboriginal peoples.
 It stated:

-The Act did not enshrine Aboriginal language broadcasting as a priority: instead it noted that … [S.
-S.
-3.1.d.iii] means that Aboriginal language programming is not recognized nor protected to the same extent as English and French programming …
+> The Act did not enshrine Aboriginal language broadcasting as a priority: instead it noted that … [S. S. 3.1.d.iii] means that Aboriginal language programming is not recognized nor protected to the same extent as English and French programming …
 [and that] the phrase “as resources become available for the purpose” [S.3.1.o] has become a stumbling block for many producers and programmers, linking the availability of Aboriginal language broadcasting to the political process.[^242]

-The report recommended that the Broadcasting Act be revised to address these gaps.
+The report recommended that the _Broadcasting Act_ be revised to address these gaps.
 As of 2014, these provisions of the Act remain unchanged.

-As Canada’s national public broadcaster, the Canadian Broadcasting Corporation (cbc/ Radio-Canada) is responsible for fulfilling national broadcasting policy.
+As Canada’s national public broadcaster, the Canadian Broadcasting Corporation (CBC/ Radio-Canada) is responsible for fulfilling national broadcasting policy.
 For many years, it has been providing a minimum level of Aboriginal radio and television programming and news, in a few specific regions, including some Aboriginal-language programming, especially in northern Canada.
-In the Commission’s view, the budget cuts to the cbc over the past decade have significantly reduced and further limited its capacity to provide
+In the Commission’s view, the budget cuts to the CBC over the past decade have significantly reduced and further limited its capacity to provide<!--x-->
 Aboriginal programming and dedicated news coverage on Aboriginal issues, and to increase the number of Aboriginal people in staff and leadership positions.
-As of March 31, 2014, Aboriginal people made up 1.6% of the cbc workforce, well below the demographic makeup of Aboriginal people, who represent 4.3% of the total Canadian population.[^243]
+As of March 31, 2014, Aboriginal people made up 1.6% of the CBC workforce, well below the demographic makeup of Aboriginal people, who represent 4.3% of the total Canadian population.[^243]

-The Aboriginal Peoples Television Network (aptn), an independent, non-profit broadcaster, has taken a leadership role since the 1990s, in part to make up for the programming and scheduling limitations of cbc/Radio-Canada, to provide nationwide programming and news that reflects Aboriginal peoples’ perspectives, concerns, and experiences.
+The Aboriginal Peoples Television Network (APTN), an independent, non-profit broadcaster, has taken a leadership role since the 1990s, in part to make up for the programming and scheduling limitations of CBC/Radio-Canada, to provide nationwide programming and news that reflects Aboriginal peoples’ perspectives, concerns, and experiences.
-The aptn has provided an outlet for Aboriginal journalists, producers, directors, writers, artists, and musicians, and attracts a wide Aboriginal and non-Aboriginal Canadian and international audience.[^244]
+The APTN has provided an outlet for Aboriginal journalists, producers, directors, writers, artists, and musicians, and attracts a wide Aboriginal and non-Aboriginal Canadian and international audience.[^244]
-As of 2014, over 75% of aptn employees were Aboriginal, and 28% of its programming was broadcast in various Aboriginal languages.[^245]
+As of 2014, over 75% of APTN employees were Aboriginal, and 28% of its programming was broadcast in various Aboriginal languages.[^245]
-In the Commission’s view, the aptn is well positioned to provide media leadership to support the reconciliation process.
+In the Commission’s view, the APTN is well positioned to provide media leadership to support the reconciliation process.

 National public and private broadcasters must provide comprehensive and timely information and services to Aboriginal peoples and the Canadian public.

 #### Calls to Action

-84. We call upon the federal government to restore and increase funding to the cbc/RadioCanada, to enable Canada’s national public broadcaster to support reconciliation, and be properly reflective of the diverse cultures, languages, and perspectives of Aboriginal peoples, including, but not limited to:
+84. We call upon the federal government to restore and increase funding to the CBC/RadioCanada, to enable Canada’s national public broadcaster to support reconciliation, and be properly reflective of the diverse cultures, languages, and perspectives of Aboriginal peoples, including, but not limited to:

     1. Increasing Aboriginal programming, including Aboriginal-language speakers.

     2. Increasing equitable access for Aboriginal peoples to jobs, leadership positions, and professional development opportunities within the organization.

     3. Continuing to provide dedicated news coverage and online public information resources on issues of concern to Aboriginal peoples and all Canadians, including the history and legacy of residential schools and the reconciliation process.

 85. We call upon the Aboriginal Peoples Television Network, as an independent non-profit broadcaster with programming by, for, and about Aboriginal peoples, to support reconciliation, including but not limited to:

     1. Continuing to provide leadership in programming and organizational culture that reflects the diverse cultures, languages, and perspectives of Aboriginal peoples.

     2. Continuing to develop media initiatives that inform and educate the Canadian public, and connect Aboriginal and non-Aboriginal Canadians.
-Educating journalists for reconciliation
+### Educating journalists for reconciliation

 In a submission to the Royal Commission on Aboriginal Peoples (RCAP) in 1993, the Canadian Association of Journalists noted, “The country’s large newspapers, tv and radio news shows often contain misinformation, sweeping generalizations, and galling stereotypes about Natives and Native affairs…
 The result is that most Canadians have little real knowledge of the country’s Native peoples, or the issues that affect them.”[^246]
 In 1996, the RCAP report had noted,

-Public opinion polls in the past few years have consistently shown broad sympathy for Aboriginal issues and concerns, but that support is not very deep.
+> Public opinion polls in the past few years have consistently shown broad sympathy for Aboriginal issues and concerns, but that support is not very deep.
 More recent events have brought a hardening of attitudes towards Aboriginal issues in many parts of the country… This growing hostility can be traced in large part to recent negative publicity over land claims, Aboriginal hunting and fishing rights, and issues of taxation.[^247]